andy-sweet/napari/docs/guides/color.md

 # Colors and colormaps

-This document describes how to programmatically define colors and colormaps in napari.
+This document is a technical reference that describes how to use the API to define colors and colormaps in napari.
-It is intended for users of napari that are comfortable using the napari API and developers who want to include color as part of something they are building.
+It is intended for developers who want to include color as part of something they are building.
+See the image layer and points layer tutorials to learn more about how use colors and colormaps, and the video annotation tutorial for a specific use case.

 ## Colors